mongodb/docs-cluster-to-cluster-sync/source/includes/fact-older-version-limitations.rst

 - You can't enable the ``createSupportingIndexes`` :ref:`sharding parameter
   <c2c-api-start-sharding>` with a pre-6.0 cluster.

-- Indexes with inconsistent specs or are missing on some shards are not supported.
+- Indexes with inconsistent specs or that are missing on some shards are not supported.
 To check for index inconsistencies, see :ref:`manage-indexes-find-inconsistent-indexes`.